STRATEGY FOCUS

 SOCIAL STUDIES

-Students analyzing the Women’s Suffrage movement will determine how various persons and/or groups were involved,
+When learning about the Women’s Suffrage movement, students determine how various persons and/or groups were involved, their motivation, and the barriers that led to the outcome.

 WORLD LANGUAGES